 How The Brain Balance Program Works With Asperger’s Syndrome

-Asperger syndrome (AS) is often classified as high-functioning autism and is a pervasive developmental disorder on the autism spectrum.
+Asperger syndrome (now considered a part of ASD) is often classified as high-functioning autism and is a pervasive developmental disorder on the autism spectrum.
 Children with Asperger’s tend to have average to above-average IQs and well-developed vocabularies, while still struggling with many social and sensory issues, such as reading social cues and not understanding subtleties.
 One of the major differences between Asperger syndrome and other spectrum disorders as recognized by the Autism Society, is there is no speech delay with Asperger’s.
 Children with Asperger Syndrome may:

 - Have trouble understanding other people’s feelings or talking about their own feelings.